 HTTP(S) Load Balancing uses instance groups to organize instances.
 Make sure you are familiar with instance groups before you use load balancing.

-If you want to jump right in and build a working load balancer for testing, the following guides demonstrate two different scenarios using the HTTP(S) Load Balancing service.
+The following diagrams demonstrate three different scenarios using the HTTP(S) Load Balancing service.
 These scenarios provide a practical context for HTTP(S) Load Balancing and demonstrate how you might set up load balancing for your specific needs.

 The rest of this page discusses more details about how load balancers are constructed and how they work.